 spacer picture

 Quantile regression software is now available in most modern statistical languages.

 A basic version of the interior point (Frisch-Newton) algorithm for quantile regression developed for the R quantreg package is also available for matlab.
+A version of the same algorithm that allows linear equality constraints is available here.
 A C++ translation of the algorithm is also available from Ron Gallant's libcpp library.
 This algorithm is described in Koenker and Portnoy (Statistical Science, 1997).

-Quantile regression is also available in the standard distributions of Stata, Shazam, and a number of other statistical/econometric packages.
+Quantile regression is also available in the standard distributions of Stata, Shazam, Limdep and a number of other statistical/econometric packages.
 The Xplore language includes quantile regression functions based on the R code mentioned above.
-SAS now also includes a quantreg procedure modeled closely on the R quantreg package.
+SAS now also includes a quantreg procedure modeled closely on my R quantreg package.

+spacer picture